Developing your website

 Customers generally want the convenience of finding businesses online.
 If you don't already have a website, you may want to consider adding one to your marketing plan, especially if your competitors have them.

 Even if you don't plan to sell your products online, having a website is a relatively inexpensive and effective way of advertising your business.
 It allows customers to find your business quickly and to compare your products and services to those offered by your competitors.

 Table of Contents

 In order to connect your business to the Internet, start by finding an Internet Service Provider (ISP).
 In addition to online access, an ISP can provide you with other services such as Web hosting, development, networking, and technical support.

 Domain name registration

 Before you set up your website, you need to register your domain name.
-Also called a URL, it is the address that visitors type in to locate a website.
-You can register the domain name directly through an Internet Service Provider or through a domain registration company.
+You can register the domain name directly through an ISP or through a domain registration company .

-A basic business website is becoming a standard expectation from the buying public.
-Your site also provides quick, easy access to your target audiences.
+There is a growing expectation from the buying public that your business should have a website.
+Your site provides quick, easy access to your target audiences.
 When you design a website, it's best to start small and expand as your business grows.

-- Put a team in place to develop and manage the website
+- Put a team in place to develop and manage the website, or outsource the work.